rx47/csv-to-sql-converter/README.md

 ## Usage

- Simply put te script in the folder with csv files and run it
+ Simply put the script in the folder with csv files and run it

 #### v0.1
 fixed issues related to `sql format`